jaafaris/LLMSmartGridTCDR/README.md

 # Citation
-Ahmad Mohammad Saber, Paul Budnarain, Saeed Jafari, Zhengmao Ouyang, Amr Youssef, and Deepa Kundur, **"Large Language Models for Detecting Cyberattacks on Smart Grid Protective Relays,"** IEEE Transactions on Smart Grid, 2025.
+Ahmad Mohammad Saber, Paul Budnarain, Saeed Jafari, Zhengmao Ouyang, Amr Youssef, and Deepa Kundur, **"Large Language Models for Detecting Cyberattacks on Smart Grid Protective Relays,"** IEEE Open Access Journal of Power and Energy, 2025.

 # Dataset File
 The dataset is provided as a CSV file: